Version: 4

 Where a recipient has accumulated unspent money in excess of the allowable amounts outlined above, recipients should return this unspent money to ILF Scotland.

-Where a recipient has accrued unspent money because of ongoing changes to care/support needs, ILF Scotland may consider that a review and reassessment of support requirements is necessary.
+Where a recipient has accrued unspent money because of ongoing changes to care or support needs, ILF Scotland may consider that a review and reassessment of support requirements is necessary.

 If a recipient’s circumstances change and they cease to be eligible for funding part way through a year but have continued to receive ILF Scotland funding, this may result in an overpayment of funds, which will have to be returned to ILF Scotland.